Repair or Replace Windows: How To Know Which Option Is Best

 When your windows are fogged, the seal that maintained the insulating layer between the panes has failed and is letting in moisture, hence the condensation.
 Fogged windows can be corrected by window repair companies.
 They will remove the moisture from between the panes and restore a clear view.
 The downside is that the fogging is a symptom of the window rotting or being “out of square,” the result of bad installation, or inferior window materials, and the repair may only be a temporary fix.

 Many old wood windows had a pulley-and-weight system to keep the windows open.
 Often these windows were well made and for purists, replacing them is a crime.
 On the other hand, by now, most of these windows cannot be opened and closed.
 For aficionados of history, these windows can be repaired, either by an expert craftsman or through some painstaking work.
-Common wisdom says that hiring the craftsman will cost slightly less than total replacement.
+Common wisdom says that hiring the craftsman will cost slightly less than to replace windows.

 One disadvantage to the old weight system windows is that you will still have to install the separate storm window to prevent the winter cold from seeping in, and once the storm windows are in place, you cannot open the windows for ventilation.
 Or you can put in the time and make the repairs yourself.
 One catch to self-repair lies in the potential for lead paint.
 Part of a full restoration includes lead abatement, a matter best handled by professionals.